Analisa1984/dovenity-spa/README.md

 Deployed to GitHub Pages on 17th November 2026.

-## How to use the website:
+## Design and How to use the website:

 - On loading the website, you are first brought to the Home page which gives a welcome.
 The top section has a navigation bar.
-The navigation bar has a logo on the left and links to the right.The first link is the Home page.
+The navigation bar has a logo on the left and 5 links on the right side of the navbar.
+The first link is the Home page.
 The second link is the spa treatments the third link is the spa facilities which is then followed by the contact us then a book now button.
-The call to action is the book now button.
+The call to action is the book now button, which is actually a link that is styled like a button (as thi project uses only HTML, CSS and Bootsrtap 5.3.8).
+  The welcome section in the body is a paragraph gives details about the location, services of the spa.

+- Next, the footer contains the dovenity spa logo, which also links to the home page.
+The footer also shows the opening hours in a table format and then there are the social links to: facebook, instagram and X (formerly twitter).
+Finally, there is a contact us link.

+- If the user clicks on any elements on the navigation bar, the following will occur:

+1. Clicking on the logo leads user to the Home page.
+2. Clicking on the Home link leads to Home page.
+3. Clicking on the Spa Treatments Page leads to the various treaments offered.
+4. Clicking on the Spa Facilities page leads to the various facilites available at the spa.
+5. Clicking on the Contact Us link will take the user to the contact us form.
+6. Clicking on any of the Book Now links (styled as buttons) will lead to the booking form.
+7. Clicking on the Submit links (styled as buttons) will get a thank you form to the user.

+- If the user looks at the footer, they will see:

+1. The Dovenity Spa logo which is clickable and sends the user to the Home Page.
+2. The opening hours of the spa
+3. A Join us section which contain media links for Facebook, Instagram and X (formerly known as Twitter), these links sends the user to the respective social media's homepage (as Dovenity Spa is not a real institute).
+4. A Contact Us link thank sends the user to the Contact Us form.

+- All Pages have the same Navigation bar as well as the footer.

+- The body element of all pages have various content as follows:

+1. Home page has a welcome section which tells about the Dovenity Spa followed by various pictures on the screen.
+A carousel feature was added to the mobile and smaller devices so that the pictures would not be too fitted and for better visibility.

+2. Spa Treatment Page has a worded paragraph about the treatments an blow are 4 treatments described in a card each with a pic above, with the option to click the Book Now link (styled as a button) below.

+3. Spa Facilities has a video directly below the navigation bar, meant to show the outdoor grounds of the building to give potential users a feel of the serentity that the establishment offers.
+Following the video, a paragrah ensues which describes the facilites outdoor and indoor.
+Below the paragraph is a series of cards with pictures then description.

+4. The Contact Us Page, apart from teh Navigation bar as well as the Footer is a Form where the user can full out to alert staff or the establishment of any issues.
+The form has compulsory areas to be filled out in case the submit button is clicked by accident.
+This allows the user to make sure important details are filled out before submission as well as to ensure that the company does not receive blank emails.

+5. The Booking Form also has a form element whereby certain fields were required before submission is possible.

+6. The Thank you for Contacting Us Page and Thank You for Booking Page also have A Note with a tick symbol with a green background with the Thank you message.
+This was intentionally done to give the user a sense of comfort tomake them aware the form was sent.

 ## References: